Mozilla9/cc112x-driver/README.md

 1. Add `#include "cc112x_spi.h"` in your code

-2. Define `CC1121x_DEBUG` macros is debug needed
+2. Define `CC1121x_DEBUG` macros if you need to debug support

-2. Implement extern functions of spi interface in your code
+2. Implement extern functions of spi interface in your code (board impl)

 ```
 extern void cc112x_spi_select_chip(void);